mbernste/mbernste.github.io/_posts/2020-01-04-measure_theory_post_2.md

 Discrete random variables
 -----

-Take a random variable $X$ that represents the outcome of the toss of a fair-coin.
+Take a random variable $X$ that represents the outcome of the toss of a fair coin.
 In this case, $\Omega$ represents all conceivable futures -- that is, the infinite set of ways that the coin could fly, spin, or bounce before coming to rest.

 The random variable, $X$, is a function that maps each conceivable future to a value in some set $H$.
 In our case, $H$ contains the two possible outcomes of the coin toss: